suryamurugan/race-au/DOCUMENTATION.md

 ## Conclusion

-This documentation provides a comprehensive overview of the rstart project structure, features, and best practices.
+This documentation provides a comprehensive overview of the race project structure, features, and best practices.
 The project combines modern technologies with an opinionated setup to provide a robust foundation for full-stack web application development.

 For questions or improvements to this documentation, please contribute to the project repository.